 • A pioneer in laparoscopic surgery in the region

 • More than 15 years working experience in Sweden, Gothenburg University hospital

 • Works both in Lithuania and Sweden, speaks fluent English and Swedish

+The clinic is equipped with modern diagnostic and surgical facilities compliant with all EU standards and requirements.
+You will be looked after by professional English speaking staff.
 The wards are fully furnished and equipped with TV, WC and air conditioning.
 Free Wi-Fi is available while staying in the clinic.

 Despite the size of the clinic we provide our patients with personal care and assistance.
 The majority of big public hospitals due to high volume of patients do not have enough resources and medical personnel to pay personal attention to each patient.
 Whereas we are fully focused on providing exceptional care and undivided attention for our patients.

 The patients are provided postoperative care at the clinic without any additional fees.
 Your hospital stay is approximately 2 days.
 However, the surgeon only discharges a patient when they are in a good health state and ready to leave.